Waffle Cabin logo

 What Is Waffle Cabin?

-Waffle Cabin is a quick-serve franchise offering Belgian sugar waffles and beverages such as coffee, tea and hot cocoa.
-Primary service channels are quick-serve take-out and catering, with waffle and beverage sales as key revenue drivers.
-Franchised locations operate as small, company-specified cabins/kiosks (typically 12x12, 14 or 16 feet) located primarily at ski resorts, malls, stadiums, transportation centers, airports, amusement and theme parks, while food trailers/trucks typically operate in densely populated towns and large public outdoor spaces.
+Waffle Cabin is a franchise for restaurants and food trailers/trucks offering quick-serve Belgian sugar waffles and beverages such as coffee, tea and hot cocoa.
+Franchised outlets operate as small cabins or kiosks shipped as single units or as mobile trailers/trucks, and Restaurants provide take-out and catering services.
+Typical locations include ski resorts, malls, stadiums, transportation centers, airports, amusement and theme parks, while trailers/trucks typically operate in densely populated towns, parks and other large outdoor public-event spaces.

 Waffle Cabin Franchise: Pros and Cons